mzytnicki/pansel/README.md

      Other lines are unused.
      This GFA should only store one chromosome.
  - The reference path name should be the name of a `P` line in the GFA file.
+ - The bin size is the distance between two anchor nodes that will be considered.
  - The `-n` parameter is a threshold, that help selecting highly conserved nodes.
      The nodes that are traversed by at least *n* different paths are selected this way.
      If this parameter is not provided, it will be computed by the programme.